BBC-News/dockerflagpole/README.md

 Cypress or Jasmine tests should be adjusted to fir the new values.

 #### Test startup
-In test the app is run as a stand-alone docker image running on the tester's laptop, the tester must launch docker image with the following command ```npm run docker-launch-test```.
+In test, the app is run as a stand-alone docker image running on the tester's laptop, the tester must launch docker image with the following command ```npm run docker-launch-test```.

-N.B.
-The tester must have built the image to run first (see building section)
+**N.B.** The tester must have built the image to run first (see building section)

 The above command will launch the docker container which will, by default, connect the app running against localhost:3000 on the local docker image to localhost:3000 on the tester's browser.
 The port that is used and the